How to Choose a CRM for Your Travel Business

 Here are some critical stages of the customer journey that every business has;

-1. Capture booking inquiries from all channels and touchpoints, ensuring comprehensive record-keeping.
+- Consideration – client begin to compare brands and offerings.
+Your CRM should capture inquiries from all channels and touchpoints, ensuring comprehensive record-keeping.
 Where does the lead go after they express interest?
-Who contacts they?
+Who contacts them?
 When?
 How do you know this was completed?
+If you hold sales calls, your CRM should help client booka time to talk to you, manage sales conversations and tasks.
+What processes are involved in converting a lead into a paying customer?

-5. Traveler offboarding and referral program.
+- Loyalty – Ensure clients come back and refer others.
+Your CRM should support your traveler offboarding and referral program.
 What post-trip information do you collect?
 How do you reengage your past clients to come back?

 Once you have at least answered all of these high-level customer journey milestones, you should have a better understanding of where a CRM will fit into your current process.
 You will now be able to read each CRM’s features and see if they line up with what you need in order to not only manage and maintain your customer database but also streamline communications through automation.